 With the pandemic receding, spending on advertising worldwide is expected to resume its growth trajectory and surpass $630 billion USD in 2024.

-To help you make the most of your sales and marketing budgets, this guide will break down the question of what is incremental sales by examining why it’s such an important number to measure, how to calculate it and what to watch out for when you do.
+To help you make the most of your sales and marketing budgets, this guide will break down the question of what incremental sales is.
+We'll examine why it’s such an important number to measure, how to calculate it and what to watch out for when you do.

 Incremental sales refers to the value of products or services sold during a tracked period of time that goes over and above what your business might normally sell.